 This fabulous group of ministers and elected members work together to form strategic church plans, review church ministries and activities, oversee policies and the work of the church-at-large, run our Quarterly Church Conferences (code word for business meetings), and guide other lay leadership nominating processes.

-You can email the chair Becki Streif here.
+You can email the current Ministry Council chair, Loren Townsend, here.

 These servants of the church are nominated and ordained by the congregation for the work of spiritual leadership and discernment.
 They assist the ministers with pastoral care by visiting the sick, comforting the distressed, seeking out assistance for those in need, and helping lead worship.
 No church potluck has ever come close to the glorious feast the Deacons serve on Thanksgiving morning.

-You can email our current deacon chair Vicki Runnion here.
+You can email our current deacon chair, Bill Martin, here.